-If a deaf patient brings his own sign language interpreter for an office visit without prior consultation and attempts to bill the physician for the cost, the physician is not obligated to be financially responsible for the patient's hiring of an interpreter.
+If a deaf patient brings his own sign language interpreter (or other fee-for-service aid) for an office visit without prior consultation and the interpreter or the patient attempts to bill the physician for the cost of the interpreter, the physician is not obligated to comply and/or be financially responsible for the unilateral determination by the patient that an interpreter is necessary.
 The physician must be given an opportunity to consult with the patient to ensure effective communication.
 If the patient believes that the physician's decision will not lead to effective communication, then the patient may challenge that decision under title III by initiating litigation or filing a complaint with the Department of Justice (see III-8.0000).
 It is also inconsistent with the ADA and PPACA for the medical practice to suggest, imply, request or require that the patient bring their own sign language interpreter (or other auxiliary aid).